pjacekm/commandbox-mongodb/README.md

 ## Usage
-Commandbox-mongodb package structure and usage is loosely based on MongoDB's Java driver structure and usage.
+Commandbox-mongodb package structure and usage is loosely based on MongoDB Java driver.
 When in doubt, refer to [Java driver API docs](http://api.mongodb.com/java/current/).

 In general, use the package in the following way:
 1. Use CommandBox Wirebox DI framework for instantiating the package.
 Entry point for all communication with MongoDB is the `MongoClient` class: